Working with Kaldi's IO¶

 |

-It writes a list [1, 2, 3]
+It writes a list [1, 2, 3] to file with key == foo.

 Note that you can use keyword arguments while writing.